itscola/ITech/README.md

 # ITech
-You can make your tech bukkit plugin based on ITech.
+You can make your tech bukkit plugin like SlimeFun based on ITech.
-- CustomItems [🆗]
+- CustomItems System [🆗]
-- CustomEntity [1%]
+- CustomEntity System [1%]